Tina Diamond

 Rappers--Hiphop Nation--if you're looking for a song to get your hooks into Southern Soul, this is it.
 Tina Diamond's "Heart Of The City" is a rap, and the reasons why it became a Southern Soul hit (and the reason why Southern Soul fans who dislike rap have by and large accepted it) are complicated.

 First of all, Tina Diamond is one of the Southern Soul "fold."
 In fact, she was there at the Southern Soul equivalent of the "Sermon On The Mount."
-She was one of a trio of backup singers with Jewel Bass and Thomisene Anderson (all of whom have gone on to greater fame) who were in the studio on that day in 1999 when Ronnie Lovejoy recorded arguably contemporary Southern Soul's most defining tune, "Sho' Wasn't Me."
+Tina was one of a quartet of backup singers with Jewel Bass, Ondrea Meyers and Thomisene Anderson (some of whom have gone on to greater fame), who were in the studio on that day in 1999 when Ronnie Lovejoy recorded arguably contemporary Southern Soul's most defining tune, "Sho' Wasn't Me."

 Second, "Heart Of The City" itself is based on one of the classics of rhythm and blues, Bobby "Blue" Bland's "Ain't No Love In The Heart Of The City."
 Bland recorded the song (along with the equally seminal "I Wouldn't Treat A Dog (The Way You Treated Me))" on his Dreamer album way back in 1974, and even then it had an underlying, parade-like rhythm that suits the contrapuntal effects of today's rap.